DIY SEO: 9 Doable Steps for Beginners

 Google Analytics

-• Website traffic: See where your visitors are coming from (geographically and online, such as from search engines, direct visits or referral sites) and what devices they use.
+- Web traffic: Get concrete information on where users are accessing your site from (geographically and online, such as from search engines, direct visits or referral sites).
+You’ll also find out which devices they’re using.

-• Conversion tracking: Track visitor conversions, such as form submissions, product purchases, or other actions to see the ROI of your SEO efforts.
+- Conversion tracking: Monitor visitor conversions, like form submissions, purchases, and other actions.
+Doing so enables you to gauge the return on all of your SEO efforts.

-• Content performance: Discover which pages attract the most visitors and engagement.
+- Content performance: Discover which site pages spark the most engagement.

-For more on Google Analytics setup, see: Google Analytics 4 — What It Is and How to Get Started.
+To learn more about Google Analytics and how to configure yours, read: Google Analytics 4 — What It Is and How to Get Started.

 Google Search Console

-Google Search Console focuses more directly on monitoring and maintaining your site’s presence in Google Search results.
+Google Search Console compiles and displays data related to tracking and maintaining your site’s presence in Google Search results.

 You can monitor:

-• Search performance: Get data on how your site appears in search results, including information about impressions, clicks, click-through rate (CTR) and positions.
+- Search performance: Learn about your site’s search performance through impressions, clicks, click-through rate (CTR) and positions.

 You can view the complete list of features over at Search Console Help.

-Together, these tools give a comprehensive view of your website’s health, performance and areas where SEO can be enhanced.
+Together, these resources give you a full view of your website’s health, performance and areas for potential SEO improvement.

 How to Hire an SEO

-When you’re ready to hire, I recommend reading the following articles I authored at Search Engine Land:
+Before you make the decision to bring on an SEO guru, I recommend reading these articles I authored at Search Engine Land:

 Final Thoughts on DIY SEO

-DIY SEO is doable for website owners who are willing to learn and apply basic SEO principles and put in the time.
+DIY SEO is totally doable for site owners who have a mind to learn and are willing to take the time to apply basic SEO principles.

-SEO isn’t always as simple as it sounds and might eventually require professional help.
+Still, executing SEO isn’t as simple as it sounds and may eventually require professional assistance.
 But starting with this self-guided strategy can improve your ability to compete in the search results and offer a good user experience for potential customers.

 Want to get ahead with professional services from an SEO Expert?
 We’re standing by to help.